 When setting goals, use the SMART framework, which stands for:

-Specific - be as detailed as you can about your goals.
+Specific - be as detailed as possible about goals.

-Measurable - have some way to measure your progress towards your goal.
+Measurable - have some way to measure progress towards those goals.

-Attainable - a goal needs to be something that you can reasonably attain.
+Attainable - a goal needs to be something that one can reasonably attain.

-Relevant - career goals should be directly related to your career path.
+Relevant - career goals should be directly related to their career path.

-Timely - set a deadline so you know when you will accomplish your goal.
+Timely - set a deadline so participants know when they will accomplish your goal.

 5. Make a list of things you want to do or accomplish during your lifetime and share them

 Similar to setting career goals, this activity encourages groups or pairs to share their life goals or aspirations.
-It’s a great activity to get to know one another more and talk about what’s important to you.
-Try to write down 10 different “bucket-list” items you have and share them.
-From there, you can try the next activity to plan how you will check off those experiences on your bucket list.
+It’s a great activity to get to know each other and talk about what’s important to one another.
+Have participants write down 10 different bucket list items and share them.
+From there, they can try the next activity to plan how they'll check off those experiences.

 6. “What’s your plan?”

-Setting goals or sharing aspirations is an important part of mentoring, but equally important is mapping out a path to achieve them.
-In this activity, make a timeline of your life over the next 5‐10 years.
-What do you want to accomplish?
-After, discuss with one another what needs to happen to close the gap between here and reaching that goal.
-This should be a practical discussion.
+Setting goals or sharing aspirations is an important part of mentoring, but mapping out a way to achieve those goals is equally important.
+In this activity, peers can make a timeline of their lives over the next 5‐10 years and what they want to accomplish.
+After, peers can talk through what needs to happen to close the gap between here and reaching that goal.
+Having a partner to bounce ideas off of and brainstorm next steps in one of the most valuable parts of a peer mentor relationship.

 7. Icebreaker questions using a deck of cards

-You can make the questions ahead of time.
-Think of what you could ask one another that would help you learn about one another.
+Providing a list of questions for your peer mentorship program can help or encourage participants to come up with their own.
 They can be light-hearted or thoughtful.
 Anything that gets the conversation going is welcome.
-Hypercontext has a lot of great 1-on-1 questions to draw from.
+Hypercontext has a lot of great 1-on-1 questions to get you started.

 8. Quadrants icebreaker

-In this exercise, you’ll need a page, whether in person or digital.
-You’ll create four boxes.
-Fill out each as follows:
+In this exercise, participants will need a page, whether it’s physical or digital.
+They’ll create four boxes to fill out as follows:

-Fill out each quadrant to get to know one another.
-This exercise is a great way to encourage discussion around similar interests or goals.
+Peers fill out each quadrant to get to know one another better and is a great way to encourage discussion around similar interests or goals.

 9. Inside-out